evanderford/nih_bcbb_tools/mdff_pipeline_desktop/README.md

 ### Preparation

-For this pipeline, you will need to be logged in to the NIH Biowulf HPC cluster.

 Download the files in this directory (folder), then place your desired input files (`xxx.pdb` and `xxx.mrc`) in the same directory.

 You should now have the following files in your directory: